msgpack/msgpack/spec.md

   * **Array** represents a sequence of objects
   * **Map** represents key-value pairs of objects
   * **Extension** represents a tuple of type information and a byte array where type information is an integer whose meaning is defined by applications or MessagePack specification
-      * **Timestamp** represents a point in time identified by the actual number of seconds (or seconds and nanoseconds) since 1970-01-01 00:00:00.000000000 UTC.
+      * **Timestamp** represents a point in time identified by the number of seconds (or seconds and nanoseconds), that have elapsed since 1970-01-01 00:00:00.000000000 UTC, not counting leap seconds; this means that the civil time can be identified by accounting only for the regular leap days that occur in the Gregorian calendar.
+(Thus, only actual leap seconds are ambiguous but not any time between leap seconds.)
 Maximum precision is nanoseconds.

 ### Limitation